oroinc/documentation/backend/entities-data-management/reports-and-segments.rst

     This example is taken from |ReportBundle| which is part of OroPlatform.
 Refer to it for more examples.

-    You can also find more information on data grids in the |DataGridBundle documentation|.
+    You can also find more information on data grids in the |DataGridBundle| documentation.

 Access the Report
 ~~~~~~~~~~~~~~~~~